ToyotaInfoTech/RAMN/docs/userguide/diag_tutorial.rst

    :align: center

 This value is written in flash, so it will persist even after a reset.
-If you reflash the ECU and reset its memory, the Read Data by Identifier may complain that your request is out of range.
+If you reflash the ECU and reset its memory, the Read Data by Identifier Service may complain that your request is out of range.

 You can install xxd to make easy conversions between readable ASCII text and hexadecimal strings used by isotpsend and isotprecv: